Joxit/docker-registry-ui/README.md

 #### Run the docker

-To run the docker and see the website on your 80 port, try this :
+To run the docker and see the website on your 80 port, try this:

 ```sh
 docker run -d -p 80:80 joxit/docker-registry-ui